pulumi/docs/content/docs/intro/console/extensions/ci-cd-integration-assistant.md

 meta_desc: An overview of the CI/CD integration assistant in the Pulumi Console.
 ---

-> CI/CD integration assistant is a feature available on the Pulumi Team Pro and Enterprise editions.
+> This feature is available on the Pulumi Team Pro and Enterprise editions.
-> If you would like to try this feature [start a trial](https://app.pulumi.com/site/organizations/add) now
+> If you would like to try this feature, [start a trial](https://app.pulumi.com/site/organizations/add) now
 > or contact us at sales@pulumi.com.

 The CI/CD integration assistant helps teams integrate their Pulumi stacks with both a version control system and a CI/CD service.